 Remediation Plan

-Compensating Controls: Restrict network access to the UltraVNC Repeater HTTP management interface to trusted management subnets using firewall rules.
+Compensating Controls: Restrict access to the management interface of the LoadMaster appliance to known, trusted administrative IP addresses using firewall rules or ACLs to reduce the attack surface.

 Exploitation Status